Walisongo school massacre: The attack

 According to a report compiled by local Islamic academics, on the morning of the attack, some villagers sought refuge at the district military command in Kawua.
 They allege that the subdistrict police chief forced them to return home, insisting the situation was safe.

-During a torrential downpour on 28 May 2000, the electricity in the Muslim village of Sintuwu Lemba was cut, allegedly by the attacking militants.
+During a torrential downpour on 28 May 2000, the Muslim village of Sintuwu Lemba was affected by an electricity blackout, allegedly caused by the attacking militants.
 Masked members of a Christian militia surrounded the village, populated mainly by resettled Javanese cacao farmers who had previously lived in South Sulawesi, and captured the village women and children and some men.
 Around 70 adult or adolescent males fled to take refuge in the Walisongo religious boarding school compound where they were set upon and killed with small arms fire and machetes.

-Aside from those killed at the school, others captured were reportedly bound and forced to walk two kilometres to the Poso river near the town where many captives were killed, including children and infants, and there were reports that the Poso River was clogged with bodies in the aftermath.
+Aside from those killed at the school, others captured were reportedly bound and forced to walk two kilometres to the Poso River near the town where many captives were killed, including children and infants, and there were reports that the Poso River was clogged with bodies in the aftermath.
+Later reports noted that large numbers of bodies were recovered from the river during the conflict; one report stated that 840 bodies of Muslim residents were recovered from the Poso River and surrounding areas over a period of 1.5 years.
 Many surviving women later reported having been raped by the militants and having seen relatives suffer sexual assault as well.
 One female resident recalled witnessing 9 of her relatives being murdered by the militants, including her youngest child in third grade.
 Another male resident, who survived the attack at the school, told a journalist he had been captured again four days later and taken to the river to be executed and escaped.